With bushfire smoke affecting large areas of Australia, more people than ever are seeking local and up-to-date air quality information.

 In smoky conditions, PM2.5 is by far the most important air pollutant.

-At the moment each state and territory has a different system for rating air quality and providing public health advice.
+Each state and territory has a different system for rating air quality and providing public health advice.

-AirRater’s air quality categories are based on the system used by the Tasmanian Department of Health for hourly PM2.5.
-You can view this at: https://www.dhhs.tas.gov.au/publichealth/alerts/air/trackairquality.
+AirRater’s air quality categories are based on the system used by the Tasmanian Department of Health for hourly PM2.5 You can view this at: https://www.dhhs.tas.gov.au/publichealth/alerts/air/trackairquality.

 There are now many apps and websites that claim to provide air quality information.